-The US farm belt is tightening.
 Several trends have converged to hurt wheat farmers, but the bottom line is the demand is down and supply is up, resulting in an unsustainable position.
 World-wide production of wheat is growing.
 World-wide production is having another bumper year having reached a record 753 million metric tons.
 Global demand for wheat continues to increase as the population grows and the standard of living in developing countries improves.
 This is normally good news, but not for US farmers.
 Historically, agricultural produce has been one of the United States' leading exports, but the US comparative advantage

 has diminished and it is hurting farmers.

 Last year US farmers exported 27.896 million metric tons, down from a high of 35.147 million metric tons in 2010.
 In 2007, the US more than doubled the exports of Canada, the next leading exporter of wheat.
 Since then, it has lost market share

 to several other nations, most notably Russia, which has climbed to the largest exporting nation.
 (As recently as the early 1990s the USSR was the largest importer of wheat.)
 This is illustrated on the graph below.

 US wheat farmers depend on foreign trade.
 Last year, the United States exported 45% of its crop.
 Why has global competition hurt US farmers?
 As would be expected, when the supply increases, the price drops.
 The weighted average price per bushel reached $9.125 a bushel in July 2012.
 Since then it has fallen every year except 2014.
 The USDA projects the weighted average price will be between $3.75 and $3.85 in the current season.
 Today's price on the wheat futures market is $4.442.